Can a care home change fees or contract terms after you move in?

 • Annual or inflation-linked reviews.

-A care home may increase a resident’s fees if you request and receive an enhanced service or better room, provided that this is clearly different from the service you are already paying for within the standard weekly fees and that you retain the choice as to whether you want to pay for it.
+A care home may increase a resident’s fees if you request and receive an enhanced service or better room, provided that this is clearly different from the service you are already paying for.
+You must have a choice as to whether you want to pay for it.

 Any potential fee increases should be outlined in the care home contract before you move in.